pablojim/highcharts-ng/README.md

   title: {
      text: 'Hello'
   },
-  //Boolean to control showng loading status on chart (optional)
+  //Boolean to control showing loading status on chart (optional)
   //Could be a string if you want to show specific loading text.
   loading: false,
   //Configuration for the xAxis (optional).
 Currently only one x axis can be dynamically controlled.
-  //properties currentMin and currentMax provied 2-way binding to the chart's maximum and minimum
+  //properties currentMin and currentMax provided 2-way binding to the chart's maximum and minimum
   xAxis: {
   currentMin: 0,
   currentMax: 20,